UCSD-Historical-Enrollment-Data/webreg_scraper/README.md

 Specifically, how fast a lower- or upper-division CSE/COGS/MATH/ECE course fills up in Spring 2022?
 [Here you go.](https://github.com/ewang2002/UCSDHistEnrollData)

 ## License
-All code provided in this repository is licensed under the MIT license.
+Everything in this repository is licensed under the MIT license.